While inflamed, irritated skin can be the result of food allergies, it can also be the result of other allergies.

 In addition to its omega-3 fatty acids, it’s made with a hefty dose of glucosamine, which makes it great for large and giant breed dogs.
 It’s one of my favorites for food allergies, because it addresses everything.

 - Salmon as a protein source

 - No corn, wheat, or soy

 - Excellent source of glucosamine for joint health

 - Excellent source of omega-3 fatty acids for skin and joint health

 This is another excellent choice for dogs with skin allergies.
-Just like Purina, Iams has covered all the bases for skin issues, making their food from a unique protein and packing the food with omega-3 and 6 fatty acids.
+Natural Balance has covered all the bases for skin issues, making their food from a unique protein and keeping the overall ingredients down.
 This formulation addresses skin issues due to food allergies as well as strengthening the skin of dogs who suffer from actual skin allergies.